This easy grilled chicken breast recipe is ready in less than 30 minutes, making it ideal for a weeknight dinner.

 - Chicken breasts: I use boneless skinless chicken breasts, just like in this baked chicken breast recipe.

 - Olive oil: I love cooking with this delicious oil.
-You can use avocado oil instead if you prefer an oil with a higher smoke point.
+If you prefer an oil with a higher smoke point, you can use avocado oil.

 - Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
 You can use a gluten-free alternative.